 Just like its predecessor, exactly how canon these books are is a debated topic in the fandom; some fans even feel these books almost as a fanfiction, and bringing it up risks starting a fan war.

-It turns out that the twist is not true and that Ozai really is Zuko's father after all...but the reason why it's untrue, along with what actually happened to Ursa (or rather, what she did to make herself "disappear"), has become an entirely new Fan-Disliked Explanation.
-To wit, Ursa wrote that Zuko was not Ozai's son in a deliberate attempt to 1) see if Ozai is reading her letters (he obviously was) and 2) Piss him off if he was (which he very much was).
-The problem is that Ozai, being Ozai, was more pissed that she dared play an obvious lie that for the rest of his life, Ozai would treat Zuko like he wasn't his son as punishment to Ursa.
-Basically a royal Nice Job Breaking It, Hero moment for Ursa.
+Eventually it's revealed that this first twist was a lie and Ozai really is Zuko's father after all, but the reason why it's untrue, along with what actually happened to Ursa, has become an entirely new Fan-Disliked Explanation: Ursa wrote that Zuko was not Ozai's son in a deliberate attempt to 1) see if Ozai was reading her letters (which worked) and 2) piss him off if he was (which very much worked).
+But Ozai, being Ozai, was more pissed that she dared play an obvious lie that he would punish Ursa by treating Zuko like he wasn't his son for the rest of his life.Nice Job Breaking It, Hero!.